CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 the readiness callback runs.
 An existing database with application tables but without migration state is rejected; startup never infers or stamps an unversioned schema.
 The launcher’s explicit database option uses the same coordinator.
-Startup also verifies the tracked configuration file and creates required resource directories for logs, models, tokenizers, checkpoints, and templates.
-The current head removes obsolete report-job state and registers complete checkpoint artifacts in the canonical database registry.
+The `application_settings` singleton is created or migrated from the one-time legacy import before readiness; after that, settings are read only from the database.
+Startup creates required resource directories for logs, models, tokenizers, checkpoints, and templates.
+The migration stream removes obsolete report-job state and registers complete checkpoint artifacts in the canonical database registry.

 ## Development Cache Locations